-1. Eat well and frequent meals
+1. Eat good and frequent meals

 2. Sleep well and at fixed times

 There are many important benefits of getting a good night sleep.
-After working quite hard for the whole day, our brain like other body parts gets tired and loses its efficiency to work anymore.
+After working hard the whole day, our brain like other body parts gets tired and loses its efficiency to work anymore.
 A good and sound night sleep provides your mind and body with a power boost.
 It gives a fresh start to the next day.
 Moreover, sleep is a key component of your mental well-being.
 It enhances your cognitive abilities.
 It helps you focus and think more creatively.
 When you are well-rested, you tend to feel happier and more optimistic.
 Sleep helps reduce feelings of frustration, anxiety and depression.
-Thus, for a student, a proper sleep can come out to be success secret.
+Thus, for a student, a proper sleep can come out to be the success secret.